grygy/pv217-microservices-materials/review04/README.md

 ## Hints

-- In `flight-service` you can find implemented repository pattern with panache.
+- In `flight-service` you can find implemented repository pattern with Panache.
 - If something is not working, and it should (Developers aren't doing mistakes right?) run maven clean and compile commands.

 ## Troubleshooting

-- Check if your docker engine is running.
+- Check if your Docker engine is running by running `docker ps` in the terminal.

 ## Further reading